thadeu/recollect-array/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/thadeu/nano-collection-filter.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/thadeu/nano-collection-filter/blob/master/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome on GitHub at https://github.com/thadeu/recollect-array-filter.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/thadeu/recollect-array-filter/blob/master/CODE_OF_CONDUCT.md).

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

-## Contributing

-We have a long list of valued contributors.
-Check them all at: https://github.com/thadeu/nano-collection-filter.